AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Healthcare and Quality of Life: The positive impact of AI in healthcare, transportation, and environment will improve human quality of life significantly, but this will be tempered by potential drawbacks like inequality and mental health issues.

-In conclusion, the next 10 years of AI development will be a double-edged sword—AI could lead to enormous strides in human quality of life but also present new challenges that must be carefully managed.
+The next 10 years of AI development will be a double-edged sword.
+AI will lead to enormous strides in human quality of life.
+But it will also present new challenges that must be carefully managed.
+Only deliberate, reasonable and thoughtful global limitations on AI will prevent the worst predictions from coming true.

 Spiller Law is an advisor to startup businesses, entertainment and media companies, and artists.
 Feel free to schedule a free consultation.